 The TExES Superintendent Exam is a certification examination that is designed to determine whether or not an individual has the skills necessary to be a superintendent in the Texas public school system.
 This exam, which is divided into two sessions, assesses an individual’s management, leadership, and problem-solving abilities specifically in regards to managing a school district.
 Both sessions of the exam are required in order to become a certified superintendent within the state of Texas.
 The afternoon session of the exam presents the exam-taker with a series of stand-alone questions and decision sets, which are groups of 3 – 12 questions where each group of questions refers to a specific scenario, that relate to various problem resolution and management techniques that can be applied to any school district.
-The afternoon session of the exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that relate to the following areas:
+The afternoon session of the exam consists of 110 multiple-choice questions that relate to the following areas:

 The exam-taker will have five hours to complete the exam.
 The exam has 110 questions although some questions will not be scored.
 The exam is only offered in a computer-based format.
 However, there may also be other exams and fees that are required in addition to this exam in order to become a certified superintendent within the state of Texas.